-Proof: We use the $\Omega(m^c)$ lower bound of [12] that refers to testing whether a distribution over [O(m)] is m-grained, under the total variation distance.
-This lower bound is proved in [12] by presenting two (2m-grained) distributions, X and Y, that cannot be distinguished by a label-invariant algorithm that gets $s = o(m^c)$ samples, where X is m-grained and Y is far (in total variation distance) from being m-grained.
+Proof: We use the $\Omega(m^c)$ lower bound of [15] that refers to testing whether a distribution over [O(m)] is m-grained, under the total variation distance.
+This lower bound is proved in [15] by presenting two (2m-grained) distributions, X and Y, that cannot be distinguished by a label-invariant algorithm that gets $s = o(m^c)$ samples, where X is m-grained and Y is far (in total variation distance) from being m-grained.

-As in the proof of Proposition 2.7, applying an error correcting code $C: [O(m)] \to \{0,1\}^n$ to X and Y, we observe that X' = C(X) is m-grained whereas Y' = C(Y) is far from being m-grained (also under Definition 1.1).
-To see that Y' is far from any distribution Z that is m-grained and is supported by a set S, we (define S' and) employ the same case-analysis as in the proof of Proposition 2.7.
-(This shows that the distance (under Definition 1.1) between Y' and Z is lower-bounded by a constant fraction of their total variation distance.)12
+As in the proof of Proposition 2.8, applying an error correcting code $C : [O(m)] \to \{0,1\}^n$ to X and Y, we observe that X' = C(X) is m-grained whereas Y' = C(Y) is far from being m-grained (also under Definition 1.1).
+To see that Y' is far from any distribution Z that is m-grained and is supported by a set S, we (define S' and) employ the same case-analysis as in the proof of Proposition 2.8.
+(This shows that the distance (under Definition 1.1) between Y' and Z is lower-bounded by a constant fraction of their total variation distance.)

-Proposition 2.9 (lower bound on testing parameterized uniformity): For every constant c < 1 and $m \le n$, testing that a distribution over $\{0,1\}^n$ is uniform over some m-subset requires $\Omega(m^c)$ queries in the DoHO model.
+Proposition 2.10 (lower bound on testing parameterized uniformity): For every constant c < 1and $m \leq n$ , testing that a distribution over $\{0,1\}^n$ is uniform over some m-subset requires $\Omega(m^c)$ queries in the DOHO model.

-We stress that, unlike Proposition 2.8, which lower-bounds the sample complexity of testers, in Proposition 2.9 we only lower-bound their query complexity.13
+We stress that, unlike Proposition 2.9, which lower-bounds the sample complexity of testers, in Proposition 2.10 we only lower-bound their query complexity.